How To Protect Your Business in a Divorce

 Another way to protect your business in a divorce is to keep home and business assets separate.
 If business and marital assets are combined in bank accounts, or if marital assets are used for business purposes, the business can become commingled property in a divorce.
 By keeping home and business assets completely separate, you can protect your business by claiming it as separate property.

 Reduce Investment or Terminate Your Spouse

 If your spouse is an employee of the business or has invested in the business, consider divesting their interest or terminating their employment with the company.
 The more that you can reduce their presence and involvement in the business, the less opportunity your spouse has to claim ownership over part of the company.
 However, it should be noted that divesting or terminating a spouse from the business will likely come with questions, so it is not always recommended if you are not ready to discuss divorce with your spouse.

 One final option to protect your business in a divorce is to consider buying out your spouse of their interest in the business during property distribution negotiations.
 If it is impossible to claim the business as separate property, you may be able to buy out your spouse’s interest with other marital property in the estate.
 This may mean giving up assets that you were hoping to keep in the divorce, but if you want to retain ownership of your business without your spouse it may be the only option during your divorce.

 Call or Contact Our Office Today

-If you have concerns about protecting your business interests during a divorce, contact a Tampa divorce lawyer at the law office of Blair H. Chan, III to schedule a free consultation of your case.
+If you have concerns about protecting your business interests during a divorce, contact a Tampa divorce lawyer at the law office of Blair H. Chan, III to schedule an initial consultation of your case.